mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Have you ever been *close to* any primary *target of serveillance*?

-#### Who is actually doing this business?
+#### What is the purpose of this file?
-* These notes are in support of a still-vaguely-imagined recreational software project that would make some of information about Internet surveillance vendors available via API, browser, or both.
+These notes are in support of a still-vaguely-imagined recreational software project that would make some of information about Internet surveillance vendors available via API, browser, or both.
+It may also have an *informing* role for any reader.

 #### Who might care?
 * Forensic technicians and blue teams.